EIM30240 - Exemption for amounts which would otherwise be deductible: payments at a benchmark rate

 An employee can only be reimbursed for a meal once.
 If the cost of an evening meal or breakfast is reimbursed on an actual basis, because it is included in the cost of an overnight stay, the employee would not also be entitled to a benchmark rate in respect of those meals.

-It is a condition of the Income Tax (Approved Expenses) Regulations that employers using the benchmark scale rates to pay or reimburse their employees that they have an appropriate checking system in place to ensure that payments are only made on qualifying occasions.
-See eim30270
+Up until 5 April 2019, it’s a condition of the Income Tax (Approved Expenses) Regulations that employers using the benchmark scale rates to pay or reimburse their employees that they have an appropriate checking system in place to ensure that payments are only made on qualifying occasions.
+See EIM30270.

-Working Rule Agreements – The published scale rates do not apply to employees covered by Working Rule Agreements, for which separate specific rates are already set for particular occupations.
-See eim71300.
+The published scale rates do not apply to employees covered by Working Rule Agreements, for which separate specific rates are already set for particular occupations.
+See EIM71300.

-Overnight accommodation rate - A benchmark rate has not been set for overnight accommodation costs.
+A benchmark rate has not been set for overnight accommodation costs.
 Employers wishing to agree a rate with HMRC for overnight accommodation will need to apply using the bespoke rate process.
-See eim30250.
+See EIM30250.